St Stephen's Anglican Church, Newtown: O'Connell Town Church

+Present church

-With the growth of population in Newtown in the 1860s it became clear that the small church had become inadequate.
+With the growth of population in Newtown in the 1860s, the small church had become inadequate.
 It had been designed so that it could be easily enlarged if necessary.
 This course of action, however, was rejected in favour of erecting a new church on a new site in Camperdown Cemetery.
 When finally replaced, the original church remained in use as the parish hall and Sunday School, until destroyed by fire on 16 September 1938.

-In order to build on the newly chosen site, an act of the Parliament of New South Wales was required.
+Camperdown Cemetery, though not closed to burials, was closed, prior to 1871, to further sales of plots.
+In order to build within an existent cemetery, an act of the Parliament of New South Wales was required.
 A petition from the parish, signed by Christopher Rolleston, William Sedgwick, William Crane, T.C.
 Breillat and S. C. Brown, requested an act to enable the Bishop of Sydney to convey land to trustees of the church for the erection of a church and parsonage in the Cemetery grounds.
 Upon presentation by Charles Windeyer, member for West Sydney, the New South Wales Legislative Assembly voted, 10 February 1871, to receive the petition and proceed with an Act.
 The Act, entitled The Camperdown Cemetery Trust Bill, moved through both houses of parliament quickly and by late March it had received the Governor's consent.
 Copies were printed by the Government Printing Office and available at 6d apiece.
 The Government Gazette, 31 March 1871, provided official notice of the Act.